What is C. diff?

 • Past infection with C. diff, especially a recent infection.

-• Treatment with acid-reducing medications.
+• Treatment with stomach acid-reducing medications.

 If you are healthy, you will most likely not get an infection with C. diff.
 Other organisms often found in your GI tract keep it in check by occupying the sites where C. diff could attach and multiply.
 Think of these sites as parking spaces — if another organism is already there, C. diff has nowhere to park.
-C. diff is occurring more often in non-hospitalized community patients, who represent about 40% of cases.
+C. diff is occurring more often in non-hospitalized community patients, who represent about 50% of cases.

 Getting tested for C. diff